 We spent the day lifting random floor tiles in an effort to retrieve the kitten.
 Before the end of our shift we were successful in capturing the rogue kitten and we thought we had got away with it.
 We were wrong.
 For the next two years we found little dried husks of cat poop blowing in the air stream.
 We had no idea such a small animal could produce so much!

 One final incident I recall was the night one of my colleagues decided to service his motorbike in the data hall.
 All went well until he thought it would be a good idea to remove a floor tile, to suspend his bike over the hole in the raised access floor while he revved his bike up (in gear).
 The inevitable happened when the stand collapsed and the drive wheel made contact with the floor tile … sending the bike careering across the data hall, leaving a 50 foot skid mark on the vinyl surface.
 The bike then embedded itself in a wall panel.
 We tried in vain to scrub the rubber off to hide the evidence, with no luck.
-We exhausted the supply of spare tiles, hiding the damaged ones in a neighbour’s skip.
+We exhausted the supply of spare tiles, hiding the damaged ones in a neighbor’s skip.
 We were left with no choice but to randomly distribute the damaged floor tiles around the data hall.
 We then spent the rest of the night shift relocating a tape storage rack to hide the damaged section of the wall.
 We explained this away saying it was more efficient to move the media closer to the tape drives.

 I don’t think management ever suspected what we were up to.
 Maybe they did and just didn’t care!